SU-SWS/stanford_profile/README.md

 Troubleshooting
 ---

-If you are experiencing issues with this module try reverting the feature first.
-If you are still experiencing issues try posting an issue on the GitHub issues page.
+If you are experiencing issues with this try posting an issue on the [GitHub issues page](https://github.com/SU-SWS/stanford_profile/issues).

 Contribution / Collaboration
 ---